Institute of Russian Realist Art

-The Institute of Russian Realist Art (IRRA) is a private institution which brings back the public and social traditions of Russian artistic patronage.
-The IRRA museum and exhibition centre was opened on December 1, 2011 in one of the old buildings of the former cotton-printing factory built in the "Zamoskvorechye" district of Moscow at the end of the 19th century.
+The Institute of Russian Realist Art (IRRA) is a private art institution in Moscow.
+The institution seeks to revitalise the public and social traditions of Russian artistic patronage.
+The IRRA museum and exhibition centre was opened on December 1, 2011 in one of the old buildings of the former cotton-printing factory built in the Zamoskvorechye District of Moscow at the end of the 19th century.